gcastillo-ucsd/kloudspeaker/Uploader.md

 For more options, see [JQuery-File-Upload options](https://github.com/blueimp/jQuery-File-Upload/wiki/Options)

+## Server max upload limit

+To control server max upload limit, change following settings in PHP ini:

+    ; Maximum allowed size for single uploaded file upload_max_filesize = 40M

+    ; Maximum allowed total size of post request, must be greater than or equal to upload_max_filesize post_max_size = 40M

+These settings control regular uploads, but using HTML5 uploader options, these restrictions can be avoided by using alternative upload methods.

 ## Avoiding server max upload size restrictions

 To avoid server side max upload size restrictions, following HTML5 options are available